 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate or incomplete (“data rectification”).
 Please keep us informed if your personal information changes during your relationship with us.
 We may refuse to comply with a request for rectification if the request is manifestly unfounded or excessive or repetitive.

 You have the right to object at any time to our processing of your personal information for direct marketing purposes.

 Where we process your information based on our legitimate interests

-You also have the right to object, on grounds relating to your particular situation, at any time to processing of your personal information which is based on our legitimate interests.
+You also have the right to object, on grounds relating to your particular situation, at any time to processing of your personal information which is based on our legitimate interests (“right to object”).
 Where you object on this ground, we shall no longer process your personal information unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

 10. YOUR OTHER RIGHTS